jcerise/legatus/README.md

 ```

 - **Orchestrator** -- FastAPI service (port 8420) that receives orders, manages the campaign ledger, and spawns agent containers via Docker
+- **PM Agent (praefectus)** -- Analyses the battlefield and decomposes a campaign into sequential tactical objectives.
+Presents the battle plan for your approval before any operative is deployed
-- **Agents** -- Ephemeral Docker containers, each running Claude Code against the workspace.
-Deployed on command, destroyed on completion
+- **Dev Agents (milites)** -- Ephemeral Docker containers, each running Claude Code against the workspace.
+Deployed on command, destroyed on completion.
+Execute one objective at a time
 - **Redis** -- State store and courier system.
 Task records, agent status, and pub/sub messaging between all components
 - **Mem0** -- Long-term intelligence.
 Agents store and retrieve institutional knowledge across campaigns
 - **CLI (`legion`)** -- Your interface to issue orders and observe the field